pawelpiwosz/TheGame-Serverless/week01/discussions/PawelZubkiewicz.md

 # Pawel Zubkiewicz

 A voting app needs to scale (I'm thinking about millions of users, perhaps at the same time?).
-Obviously, SPA hosted on S3+CloudFront and AuthN/AuthZ provided by Cognito.
+Obviously, SPA hosted on S3 + CloudFront and AuthN/AuthZ provided by Cognito.
 That's the easy part.

 To make backed handle any kind of traffic, I'd use Storage First pattern: API Gateway directly integrated with SQS queue (without Lambda function in the middle).